Life imprisonment in England and Wales: History

-When Parliament was considering abolition of the death penalty, there were many MPs who were against the reform, and the deal offered was that former capital offences would always inevitably merit a mandatory life sentence.
-Accordingly, life imprisonment replaced the death penalty as punishment for murderers, firstly for those whose sentences were commuted and later for those whose crimes were not "aggravated" within the meaning of the Homicide Act 1957.
-To begin with, it was fairly common for those sentenced to life to be released in around ten to fifteen years.
-As time passed, it came to be thought that longer sentences should be imposed, especially in cases such as the Moors Murders, the Yorkshire Ripper and Dennis Nilsen.
-The Home Secretary was empowered to make Whole Life Orders to ensure that particularly dangerous or heinous criminals served their life sentences without the possibility of parole.
-As of 2006, mandatory lifers served an average of 14 years and for other lifers the average stood at nine years.
+When parliament was considering abolition of capital punishment, there were many MPs who were against the reform, and the deal offered was that former capital offences would receive a mandatory life sentence.
+Accordingly, life imprisonment replaced capital punishment for murderers, first for those whose sentences were commuted and later for those whose crimes were not "aggravated" within the meaning of the Homicide Act 1957.
+To begin with, it was fairly common for those sentenced to life to be released in around 10 to 15 years.
+As time passed, it came to be thought that longer sentences should be imposed, especially in cases such as the Moors murders, Peter Sutcliffe and Dennis Nilsen.
+The home secretary was empowered to make whole-life orders to ensure that particularly dangerous or heinous criminals served their life sentences without the possibility of parole.
+As of 2006, prisoners sentenced to mandatory life sentences served an average of 14 years and, for non-mandatory, the average stood at 9 years.